aws/copilot-cli/site/content/docs/manifest/environment.en.md

 An IPv4 CIDR block assigned to the subnet.
 This field is mutually exclusive with `id`.

 <span class="parent-field">network.vpc.subnets.<type\>.</span><a id="network-vpc-subnets-az" href="#network-vpc-subnets-az" class="field">`az`</a> <span class="type">String</span>
-The AZ name assigned to the subnet.
+The Availability Zone name assigned to the subnet.
+The `az` field is optional, by default Availability Zones are assigned in alphabetical order.
 This field is mutually exclusive with `id`.

 <div class="separator"></div>